arnobt78/React-Testing-Library-Vitest-Fundamental-Tutorial/README.md

 Let's start our testing journey with the React Testing Library tutorial, where we will learn the core concepts of React Testing Library as well as testing in general.

-Since adding React Testing Library to an existing Vite project requires quite a few steps, and based on my experience, students get bored with such setup at the beginning of the course, I have prepared a project with pre-configured Vite, Vitest, and React Testing Library.
-This way, we don't need to waste any time and can dive right into the fun part - writing our first tests.
-With that said, to all the setup junkies - don't worry, we will cover the entire setup process in the next course section.

 ## How to Run the Project

 1. **Install dependencies:**